 Have More Questions About Prosecutorial Discretion?
 Ask an Attorney

-If you're facing charges but believe you've been unfairly targeted by the government, you may be able to make the case for selective prosecution or some other form of prosecutorial misconduct.
-Whether this defense is available to you or not, it's always important to have an experienced legal professional on your side.
-Get in touch with a local criminal defense attorney today for a confidential assessment of your case.
+If you're facing charges but believe the government has unfairly targeted you, you can make a case for selective prosecution or some other form of prosecutorial misconduct.
+Whether this defense is available to you or not, having an experienced legal professional is always important.
+Contact a local criminal defense attorney today for a confidential assessment of your case.
 Experienced defense counsel can provide you with legal advice regarding the following: